mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 <!-- Consolidate your notes into a few sentences.
 Do your best to express what your partner was trying to say, not what you learned from them. -->

 - stockholder interview
-  - Maurice have a bachelor degree in political communication and international trade and then he completed a master degree in political science.
-He worked as consultant in public affair.
-In 2015 he came to Belgium.
-He joined HYF program to expand his skills in digital area.
-  - He wants to work as a developer and build online tools in communication and marketing areas.
+  Maurice wants to build a home page to present:
+  - his achievement and skills
+  - What's he doing?
-  - His want to build a home page to present his achievement and skills.
-What he's doing.
-Employer can contact him and follow his social media.
+  - contact information: so employer can contact him and follow his social media
   - He find the home page is important because companies are increasingly trying to find talented programmer online.
 - user interview
-  - Maurice loves cooking different countries' meal.
-He is interested in taking care of the nature and helping people to acquire better life.
-  - In the morning he reads articles about coding and design. watching tutorial from senior developer about overcome challenge and gain achievement.
-  - He is proud of being able to study many things, going beyond himself, his speciality, people's expectation.
-  - His ideal project is setting up a company in digital area.
-He want to develop online tools to help small organization and people's work and provide the tools in an affordable price.
-  - Next year he want to complete the study in HYF.
-Gain certification and digital skills.
+  On the home page, he wants to see:
+  - the owner's achievements
+  - contact information of the former company
+  - how to deal with failure
-  - He wants to see the achievement from the home page, contact of the former company, how to treat fail, Team work: big team or small team, Project: group project and open source project which you've contributed to.
+  - team work information: big team or small team
+  - project information: group project and open source project which he/she has contributed to

 ---